Orion751/Screenshot2Twitter/README.md

-# Screenshot2Twitter
+# Search2Twitter
-Takes a Screenshot and Tweets It
+Takes a Screenshot of a Search Results Page and Tweets It